 America is a vast country and driving through different states or flying over them in a plane, you’re likely to notice huge spaces of land that seemingly have nothing on them.
 Most people assume that this land is owned by someone or part of some private government lot, but much of it is actually owned by the Bureau of Land Management or BLM.

 BLM land is, for the most part, public land that can be used for camping, but before you go ahead and try setting up a site on just any old piece of property you see, you’ll need to educate yourself on BLM land camping.

 As with all other types of camping in different locations, there are rules and regulations involved with BLM camping.
-However, once you learn the ins and outs you’ll be rewarded with free, untouched, and amazing landscapes for you to set up camp on and enjoy your next outdoor adventure.
+However, once you learn the ins and outs you’ll be rewarded with free, untouched, and amazing landscapes for you to set up camp on and enjoy your next free outdoor adventure.

 What Is BLM Camping?